uboslinux/ubos-docs/sphinx/releases/2019-07-23/release-notes/index.rst

 Package upgrades:
 ^^^^^^^^^^^^^^^^^

-* Matomo has been upgraded to 3.10.0

-* Mattermost has been upgraded to 5.12.4

 * Mediawiki has been upgraded to 1.33.0

 * Nextcloud has been upgraded to 16.0.3.
 Also, the following accessories were upgraded or